ReneJunior/final-project/README.md

 5. After performing pre-processing, locate the file `Paper_code.ipynb`, and do the same process for preprocessing.
 This file also describes what the code is doing
 6. Run all the codes inside, in order, and find the descriptor results in the article.

+To try to reproduce the computational time spent, necessary to find the point of operation of the system, it is suggested to use the codes that are located in the `dev` folder.
+The code files have the same names as the repeatability process described above and you must use python's IDLE, where it is installed together with the tool.

 Ps: In the course of this work, some tests were performed using a machine with a Linux operating system.
 The reproduction process on this machine could not be completed, generating an error in the syntax code.
 If this occurs, try to use a virtual machine.